Skip to main content

 • In some cases, a flat penalty per each IRS violation

-There are usually caps (limits) placed by law on each of the items above.
+Each of the items above is usually subject to caps (limits) placed by law.
 For instance, penalties for unauthorized disclosures by the IRS are limited to $1,000 per occurrence, negligently wrongful collection actions are penalized at a cap of $100,000, and fines for reckless collection actions by the IRS are capped at $1,000,000.

-For example, let's say an IRS employee wrongfully taps into your bank account and draws your entire balance of $10,000.00 even after you correctly explained to them that you don't owe the IRS any money.
-Your account goes into overdraft and the bank charges you a $50 fee.
-It turns out that in the course of emptying out your bank account, the IRS employee also negligently made an unauthorized disclosure of your bank information to a non-bank employee.
-You end up spending $1000 on court filing fees and $4000 on attorney fees.
+For example, let’s say an IRS employee wrongfully taps into your bank account and draws your entire balance of $10,000.00 even after you correctly explained to them you don’t owe any money.
+Your account goes into overdraft, and the bank charges you a $50 fee.
+It turns out that in the course of the garnishment, the IRS employee also negligently made an unauthorized disclosure of your bank information to a non-bank employee.
+You end up spending $1,000 on court filing fees and $4,000 on attorney fees.

 Here, your potential recovery may be: